Tarrant RACES FAQ

 6. It is strongly suggested that you take the ARRL's Emergency Communications Course, Level 1.
 Information on this course and others can be found on the Tarrant County RACES web site or on the web at http://www.arrl.org/emergency-communications-training

-7. The final step before being issued a RACES ID card is to take our new member training course offered each month.
+7. The final step before being issued a RACES ID card is to take our new member training course offered during the year.
 This training covers the fundamentals, our goals, mission statement, policies and other topics.
 At the end of the class you will receive your membership card.

 The primary county wide 2 meter repeater frequency for Tarrant County RACES/ARES operations is 146.940 MHz.
 The backup repeater frequencies include 147.14, 146.760 and 146.68, 147.100, 145.11 and on UHF 444.100.